-My grandmother gave me a push into the right direction to buy a camera while we were having coffee together on a Sunday afternoon.
+My grandmother gave me a push in the right direction to buy a camera while we were having coffee together on a Sunday afternoon.
 That was in 2007.
 From that moment on, photography has grown into an indispensable part of my life.
-Through photography I had the chance to meet a lot of wonderful people with whom I collaborated on great ideas and spent a fantastic time.
+Through photography, I had the chance to meet a lot of wonderful people with whom I collaborated on great ideas and spent a fantastic time.
 Letting my imagination run wild and working with people, without being restricted by any external requirements is motivating me to go on.
 Photography means a lot to me, not only because it has changed me as a person, but because it just lifts me up, even if a day is not going so well.
 Just switch the camera on, switch the problems off and find myself again.

 I’m autodidact.
 In 2007 I bought my first SLR camera.
 It was a Canon 400D with the Canon 50mm f/1.4.
 Since 2009 I am working only on people photography.
 I photograph only digital.
 In 2011 I bought my new baby the Canon 5D Mark II and the Canon 24-70mm f/2.8.
 The 50mm and the 24-70mm are my favorite objectives.